conjecto/nemrod/README.md

 What is Nemrod?
 -----------------
 Nemrod is a framework providing an abstraction layer for handling (consuming and producing) RDF in a Symfony2 project, in the same way Symfony users are using Doctrine.
-The framework provides five main components :
+The framework provides five main components:

 - a resource manager (similar to Doctrine's resource manager)
 - a SPARQL query builder allowing to interact directly with your sparql endpoint(s)